ashtonw7/writing-with-no-purpose/posts/meditation.md

 title: 'A Guided Meditation'
 slug: 'meditation'
 author: 'Ashton Winters'
 quote: 'Imagine being greeted at the spring by a scary shadow guy in a hooded robe.
-Where did he come from?'
+Where did he come from?
+Imagine he has a voice that sounds just like yours.
+Imagine he is saying words that sort of sound like English, but more like some sort of evil version of English.'
 metaTitle: ''
 metaDesc: ''
 date: '13 Oct 2022'